 While the Warriors have enjoyed the presence of some world-class playmakers over the years, forming a long-term halves combination has proved a perennial bugbear.

 The incomparable Stacey Jones rarely had a playmaking partner for more than a season or two.
 After initial partner James Maloney left, Shaun Johnson searched in vain for a suitable right-hand man in the halves.

-The coming together in 2017 of Johnson and Kieran Foran, world-class halves, good mates and teammates for New Zealand in 13 Tests, was ultimately a big tease.
+The coming together in 2017 of Johnson and Kieran Foran, champion halves, good mates and teammates for New Zealand in 13 Tests, was ultimately a big tease.
 The duo played together just 13 times (for five wins and eight losses) as both battled injuries – a largely overlooked factor in the Warriors’ dismal season.

-So who are the most prolific and successful halves combinations in the club’s 23-season history?
+So who are the most prolific and successful halves combinations in the club’s 25-season history?
 We’ve calculated the win percentage of every halfback/five-eighth pairing (minimum 15 games) the Warriors have trotted out and ranked the top 10.

 The results are almost certain to surprise you:

 MOST SUCCESSFUL WARRIORS HALVES PAIRINGS BY WIN PERCENTAGE (MIN 15 GAMES)

 10. Stacey Jones and Gene Ngamu – 51 games (1995-99): 21 wins, 30 losses (41.1% win)